jeyadosanjh/DAT5501_git/Week8_data_analysis/fitting_and_forecasting/README.md

 ## Overview
 This week extended the data analysis techniques to include model fitting and forecasting.
 I worked with a global sea level dataset and explored how different polynomial models fit the data and forecast future values.
+I implemented the chi-squared per degree of freedom statistic and used it to compare polynomial models of different orders.

 ## Files in this folder
 - 'fitting_and_forecasting.py' — functions fitting the sea level data and forecasting the last ten years using different polynomials.